+Major Improvement Needed

+A number of control weaknesses were noted in the external assurance provision for the grants audited, particularly around the timeliness of the submission of the audit report, and the subsequent review by the Local Fund Agent.
+Other areas for improvement include the content and quality of the audit report and the management letters, and the coverage of sub-recipient audits.

+F.1 Coverage of key risks

-Major Improvement Needed A number of control weaknesses were noted in the external assurance provision for the grants audited, particularly around the content and quality of the audit report and the management letters as well as the coverage of sub-recipient audits.
-Although significant delays were experienced in receiving the audit report, the review by the Local Fund Agent was performed promptly.
-Audits of financial statements should provide reasonable assurance to Global Fund F.1 Coverage of key risks F.1.1 Contents of the Audit Opinion and Management Letter 12.
-According to the current guidelines, the external auditor is required to provide an opinion on: Whether disbursed funds were used for the intended purposes in accordance with the grant agreement and the approved budget; Whether the financial statements were compliant with accounting standards; and Whether their opinion was in compliance with auditing standards.
-Improvements noted 13.
-The current guidelines also require that the management letter include the following elements: The grading of the issues/findings; Details of the findings, their implications, severity and any recommendations proposed; and The progress made on matters arising from previous audits.
-14. Our review of external audit opinions and management letters around the content of external audit management letter and audit opinion For two audits the audit opinion did not indicate whether funds were used in accordance with the terms of the grant agreement; For one audit the audit opinion did not indicate whether funds accounting standards were applied in the preparation of financial statements; For one audit the external audit management letter did not indicate the implementation status of the previous year's audit findings; and For two audits the external audit management letter did not indicate the grades of the current year audit findings.
-Absence of key elements in the audit report and management letter may result in less assurance 15.
-If the external audit reports and management letters do not contain the required elements, there is a risk that the reports may not contain all the assurances required by the Global Fund.
-In addition, Country Teams may not have an adequate level of detail to monitor financial performance and/or to provide constructive feedback to the PR or SR.
+Audits of financial statements should provide reasonable assurance to Global Fund F.1.1 Contents of the Audit Opinion and Management Letter

+- 12. According to the current guidelines, the external auditor is required to state: - Whether disbursed funds were used for the intended purposes in accordance with the grant agreement and the approved budget; - Whether the financial statements were compliant with accounting standards; and - Whether their opinion was in compliance with auditing standards. - 13.
+The current guidelines also require that the Management Letter include the following elements: - The grading of the issues/findings; - Details of the findings, their implications, severity and any recommendations proposed; and - The progress made on matters arising from previous audits. - 14.
+Our review of external audit opinions and management letters highlighted that the following key elements were not consistently included:

+Issues noted around the content and completeness of audit reports and management letters.

+- For one audit, the audit opinion did not indicate whether funds were used in accordance with the terms of the grant agreement; - For two audits the accounting standards used by the PR in preparing the financial statements were not stated; - For one audit the auditing standards applied by the auditors in forming their opinion was not stated in the audit report; - For one audit the external audit management letter did not indicate the grades of the current year audit findings; - For one audit the audit management letter for the PR and SRs was not submitted by the external auditors. - 15.
+In two audits the audited financial statements did not include key components such as the statement of income and expenditure, the balance sheet and the statement of cash flows.

+The absence of key elements in the audit report and

+16. If the external audit reports and management letters do not contain the required elements, there is a risk that the reports may not contain all the assurances required by the Global Fund.
+In addition, management letter may result in less assurance country teams may not have a sufficient level of detail to monitor financial performance and/or to provide constructive feedback to the PR and/or SR.

+F.2 Independence and objectivity

-F.1.2 Sub-recipient audits 16.
-In terms of sub-recipients, the current guidelines state that: The PR should prepare an audit plan to ensure that all SRs funded by the Global Fund are audited annually.
-The submission of the SR audit plan is a requirement during grant negotiation and the audit plan should be reviewed by the LFA and approved by the Global Fund Secretariat within six months of grant signing; and The LFA is required to perform a review of the SR audited financial statements concurrently with the review of the PR audited financial statements.
-17. We noted a number of weaknesses around SR audits during our review including: For three audits the SR audit plans were not submitted by the PR; For two audits the SR audits were not conducted; and For one audit the SR audit reports were not submitted by the PR.
-18. In the absence of a SR audit plan, the SR audit report and management letter, the Global Fund may not receive reasonable assurance that the funds disbursed to SRs were used for the intended purposes in accordance with the grant agreement and the approved budget.
-F.2 Independence and objectivity 19.
-The specimen audit terms of reference (TORs) for external auditors included in the current guidelines for annual audit of PRs and SRs state that the auditor must be completely impartial and independent from all aspects of management and must disclose any relationship that may impair his/her independence.
+Conflict of interest declarations are not obtained from the external auditors 17.
+The specimen audit terms of reference (TOR) for external auditors included in the current guidelines for annual audit of PRs and SRs state that the auditor must be completely impartial and independent from all aspects of management and must disclose any relationship that may impair his/her independence.
 We noted that there was no process in place to obtain a conflict of interest declaration from the external auditor on an annual basis.

-F.3 Qualifications and Competency 20.
+F.3 Qualifications and Competency

+Absence of a defined mechanism to monitor the external audit performance 18.
 There was no defined mechanism to ensure or evaluate the performance of external audit.
 Although the LFA was required to comment on the "suitability" of the external auditor's work in the LFA review template, no opinion was required from the LFA on the quality of the work conducted by the external auditors.

-Absence of robust 21. external auditor assessment process may result in poor quality External auditors are 22. not required to engage with other assurance providers No mechanism to 23. compare feedback of various assurance providers 24.
-Timely assurance is critical for effective risk management 25.
-Significant delays 26. experienced in the submission of audit reports 27.
-The timely submission 28. of audit reports is critical